 Tips for a happy baby who wants to be carried

-- If baby gets moody or starts crying when you carry her, maybe she’s uncomfortable.
+- If the baby gets moody or starts crying when you carry her, maybe she’s uncomfortable.
 Try holding her in a different position.
 Or gently rock baby, holding her on your shoulder.
-Remember to give baby room to breathe – either above your shoulder or her head turn aside.
+Remember to give baby room to breathe – either above your shoulder or her head turned aside.

-- For hands free carrying, invest in a baby carrier or a Boba Wrap.
-Don’t forget to read and follow the instructions on how to wrap baby.
+- For hands free carrying, invest in a baby carrier or wrap.
+Don’t forget to read and follow the instructions on how to wrap baby or use the carrier.